ohmic-net/puca_dsp/README.md

 # PICO DSP

 **PICO DSP** is an open source, Arduino compatible ESP32 development board for audio and digital signal processing applications.
-In this repository you will find all the hardware design files, and software examples for Arduino, ESP-IDF and VSCode/PlatformIO.
+In this repository you will find the hardware design files, and software examples for Arduino IDE, ESP-IDF and VSCode/PlatformIO.

 # Specifications